“Don’t ever trust anyone ever again!”

 That was my mother’s advice to me when I told her about the psychopath.
 My response was, “How could you want such a terrible life for me?”

 As I imagined ‘never trusting anyone again’ because of what the psychopath had done, I had the mental image of being a suspicious, fearful person living an isolated life, one which was destroyed by him.
-I would be forever his victim, or at least until the day I died, safe and alone.
+I would forever be his victim, safe but alone.

 The betrayal we experienced was devastating.
 After something like that, it’s normal to withdraw and question everything and everyone.
-Our trust was violated, along with our hearts, minds, bodies and souls.
+Our trust was violated, along with our hearts, minds, bodies, and souls.
 We close ourselves and turn inward.
 It is a necessary and beneficial part of the healing process.
+But as humans, we have a drive to connect with others.
+At some point we will want to come out from our isolation.

 “Who looks outside, dreams.
 Who looks inside, awakens.”